 What about the dogs?
 Better than 10 years ago?

-some are worse.
+I would say some are the same, some are worse.
 Very few are better.
-The real changes are
+The real changes are the numbers.

 Does the commercialization of the sport bother you?

 I don't think so.
 Look at how many people are more aware about dog shows because of the large number of people that watch.
 The ratings on T.V. are tremendous.
 Look at all the people that watched the AKC-Eukanuba American Dog Classic and Westminster.

 Are foreign assignments of interest to you?

 Many times I have judged in England, Germany, Italy, Australia, Finland, Norway, Brazil, Argentina, Sweden and Japan.
 My two favorite places to judge are Sweden and Japan.
 Sweden because the dogs are so good and I love their system of critiquing and grading every dog.

 Are you nervous or excited about so many new breeds being admitted?